-Even if we have never done it before, it is relatively straightforward to install Windows 7 on a desktop or laptop PC.
+For better of for worse, Windows 7 is currently the most popular PC OS in the world.
+Even if we have never done it before, it is easy to install Windows 7 on a desktop or laptop PC.
 In this guide, we will go through every step, from creating a Windows 7 installation USB or DVD, all the way to logging in our new Windows installation.

 This guide is written for beginners, part of the "First Steps" category of PCsteps.
 Experienced users might find it too descriptive for their taste.